uci-cbcl/PyLOH/README.md

 * `preprocess`.
 Preprocess the reads aliments of paired normal-tumor samples in BAM format and produce the paired counts file, preprocessed segments file and preprocessed BAF heat map file as output.

 * `run_model`.
-Take the paired counts file and preprocessed segments file as input, estimate tumor purity, the copy number and the allele type of each segment.
+Take the paired counts file and preprocessed segments file as input, estimate tumor purity, the copy number of each segment.

 * `postprocess`.
 Take the preprocessed BAF heat map file as input and plot the BAF heat map for each segment as output.